BESTenergytrade/simply/README.rst

 **Configuration file**

-In all cases for using simply, a configuration file (`config.txt`) is required to specify the correct parameters of the scenario and simulation.
-If a parameter is not specified in `config.txt` and there is a default option, this will be chosen.
+In all cases for using simply, a configuration file (`config.cfg`) is required to specify the correct parameters of the scenario and simulation.
+If a parameter is not specified in `config.cfg` and there is a default option, this will be chosen.
 The file is split into the sections `scenario`, `market` and `outputs`, and the parameters for each section are outlined as follows: